ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 Step 3: Log metrics
 -------------------

-You can customize how to log parameters, metrics, models, or media contents, within ``train_func``,
-just as in a single process training script.
+You can customize how to log parameters, metrics, models, or media contents, within :ref:`train_func<train-overview-training-function>`, just as in a non-distributed training script.
 You can also use native integrations that a particular tracking framework has with specific training frameworks.
 For example ``mlflow.pytorch.autolog()``, ``lightning.pytorch.loggers.MLFlowLogger``, etc.